News / The Feeding Mistakes That Cost You Breeding Season

 The Feeding Mistakes That Cost You Breeding Season

 Most breeders think of feeding as maintenance.
 Keep the snake alive, keep her eating, check the box.
+That mindset is why seasons fail.
 Feeding a breeding female is not the same as feeding a pet.
 The metabolic demands of egg production are enormous.

 A female's clutch can represent 30-35% of her pre-laying body mass.
 That weight leaves her body when she lays.
 If she doesn't carry enough reserves going into the season, her body will shut down the reproductive process before it starts.

 This isn't speculation.
 It's physiology.